neoclide/coc-rls/Readme.md

 on IRC ([Mozilla servers](https://wiki.mozilla.org/IRC)).
 There is also some [troubleshooting and debugging](https://github.com/neoclide/coc.nvim/wiki/Debug-language-server) advice.

+**Note:** multiple projects is not supported, you have to use different vim instances.

 ## Quick start

 - Install [rustup](https://www.rustup.rs/) (Rust toolchain manager).